Private Line (band): Six Songs of Hellcity Trendkill (2002)

 The band started rehearsing new songs during the summer of 2002 and entered the studio in August 2002.
 Private Line recorded 5 songs in the Jyväskylä Lutakko studios.
 In December 2002, they released their second CD-EP Six Songs of Hellcity Trendkill with a revamped, energy-filled style with hard R'N'R riffs flavored with synthesizers.
 The band used three earlier recorded songs "Makin' a Mess Since'77", "Grown Like Others", "Crack In Reality" and three new songs "Superstar I.Q.", "Downstairs Upstairs" and "Virgin Suicide" for the new EP.
 The EP got positive reviews from the Finnish rock media as well as glam- and hard rock-orientated webzines.
 After the Hellcity Trendkill release, Private Line got their first booking agency deal signed with the Sam Agency Oy.

-Private Line toured a lot during the year of 2003 with bands like Negative, Peer Gunt, Hybrid Children etc. and started to build up their fanbase in Finland.
+Private Line toured a lot during the year of 2003 with bands like Negative, Peer Gunt and Hybrid Children and started to build up their fanbase in Finland.

 The band also worked on new songs during the tour and at the end of 2003 they entered the studio to record their forthcoming single "Forever and a Day".
 The single also included the tracks "Cheerleaders & Dopedealers" and "Sleep Tight", an old Private Line song from the 1990s.